 SCOTT MCCORMICK has appeared with Rorschach in 14 productions including: God of Vengeance, The Illusion, Ubu Roi, The Master and Margarita, After the Flood, Beard of Avon, The Skin of Our Teeth, Truth and Beauty Bombs: A Softer World and Neverwhere.
 A graduate of St. Mary’s College of Maryland a, Scott has been working professionally in DC as a stage and voice actor for a decade and a half.
 He has appeared on the stage for Woolly Mammoth, Studio, The Folger and Roundhouse.
 He appeared in Catalyst Theatre’s The Resistible Rise of Arturo Ui, which received a Best Ensemble Helen Hayes.
 He has worked for numerous smaller companies including, Project Y and Forum Theatres.
 Currently he works as a Director/Adapter/Narrator for GraphicAudio, an audiobook company which features full-casts, sound effects and musical scoring.
 He lives with his wife.

-MEGAN REICHELT fell in love with Rorschach as an audience member for The Beard of Avon, stage managed for Monster (her first professional gig), stage managed for Rough Magic (where she met her husband-to-be), and has flown the Rorschach house colors ever since.
-She has appeared in Skin of Our Teeth, Living Dead in Denmark and The Gallerist at Rorschach, and dramaturged Neverwhere.
-She is also a company member of Flying V. In addition to being a theater artist, she is also a library science student and amateur mythologist, and believes that stories can change the world.
+MEGAN REICHELT fell in love with Rorschach as an audience member for The Beard of Avon, stage managed Monster (her first professional gig), stage managed Rough Magic (where she met her husband-to-be), and has flown the Rorschach house colors ever since.
+She has appeared in Skin of Our Teeth, Living Dead in Denmark, The Gallerist, Glassheart and Neverwhere (2017), and dramaturged Neverwhere (2013) and She Kills Monsters.
+She is also a company member of Flying V. In addition to being a theater artist, she is also a Librarian, and believes that stories can change the world.

 DEBRA KIM SIVIGNY has been designing in the DC area for over a decade and is the resident faculty artist in the Theatre and Performance Studies department at Georgetown University.
 In addition to her set and costume design work at Rorschach – where she has designed Forgotten Kingdoms, Very Still and Hard to See, She Kills Monsters, Glassheart, Neverwhere, A Maze, After the Quake, Living Dead In Denmark, 1001, The Skin of Our Teeth, This Storm is What We Call Progress, Birds, Monster, A Bright Room Called Day, Fair Ladies at a Game of Poem Cards, The Beard of Avon, The Scarlet Letter, After the Flood and The Illusion – she has designed costumes for Round House Theatre, Signature Theatre, Theater J, Imagination Stage, Kennedy Center TYA, Woolly Mammoth, Young Playwrights Theatre, Shakespeare Theatre ACA, Colorado Shakespeare Festival, Everyman Theatre, Forum Theatre, 1st Stage, WSC Avant Bard and The Hub.
 She is also a Producing Playwright with The Welders, and her world premiere of Hello, My Name Is… premiered in Fall of 2017.
 She is a member of USA 829.
 She has a BA in theatre design from Middlebury College and an MFA from the University of Maryland.

 CHRISTIAN SULLIVAN is a born-and-raised Maryland boy who has been acting/building/fight choreographing in the DMV since the mid-aughts.
-He appeared in Truth and Beauty Bombs: A Softer World and Neverwhere and its remount and in numerous Klecksographies/Myth-Appropriations, he has also Technical Directed and built sets for many Rorschach Shows.
+He appeared in Truth and Beauty Bombs: A Softer World, A Bid to Save the World and Neverwhere and its remount and in numerous Klecksographies/Myth-Appropriations, he has also Technical Directed and built sets for many Rorschach Shows.
 Introduced to the ‘Schach by Tim Getman in 2006, he looks forward to many many many more productions in many different positions.